Solomon Asante: Las Vegas Lights FC

+Texoma FC

+On 11 February 2025, Asante joined USL League One expansion club Texoma FC.

 International career

-He made his debut for Burkina Faso against South Africa at Ellis Park on 8 August 2011 in an international friendly.
+Asante made his debut for Burkina Faso against South Africa at Ellis Park on 8 August 2011 in an international friendly.
 He scored his first goal for Burkina Faso in the 87th minute scoring one goal.
 In November 2011, he dropped from the national team to join his home country Ghana.
 He scored a goal against England on 22 September 2011 at Luzhniki Stadium in Moscow the game final score 6–1 Solomon helped the team advance to face Germany but he suffered an injury.

 Ghana national team

-On 16 May 2012, he was called up to the Ghana squad for two 2014 World Cup qualification matches against Lesotho national team and Zambia national team but was later dropped, due to concerns over his eligibility to play for Ghana.
+On 16 May 2012, Asante was called up to the Ghana squad for two 2014 World Cup qualification matches against Lesotho and Zambia but was later dropped due to concerns over his eligibility to play for Ghana.

-He has since been cleared to play for Ghana.
+Asante has since been cleared to play for Ghana.